The Autopoze Self-timer

 Patent Drawing Showing Self-timer Attached to a Camera Shutter

-After years of searching, I've located an advertisement for the Faries Shutter Tripper.
+After years of searching I located an advertisement for the Faries Shutter Tripper.
 I've referred to this self-timer as the Shutter Tripper because that was the name given in the patent documents.
 But it turns out the Shutter Tripper was marketed as the Autopoze.
-The Autopoze ad was found hiding out in the August, 1901 issue of Camera Craft.
+The Autopoze ad was hiding out in the August, 1901 issue of Camera Craft.

 Graphically speaking this advertisement is busy.
-Very busy.
-Though I'd run across this ad before, my eyes did not want to focus on the copy.
+Really busy.
+Though I'd run across this ad before, my eyes didn't want to focus on the copy.
 It wasn't until recently that I spotted the name Faries at the bottom of the page, looked closer, and realized this was it!
 I'll bet this ad did not help sales.

 To save your eyes from undue strain, I've transcribed the text below: